kind2-mc/kind2/doc/usr/content/9_other/1_post_analyses.md

 Two of the treatments mentioned above end up, if successful, generating a contract for the current node: invariant logging and contract generation.
-The natural way to benefit from these contracts is to import them explicitely in the original system.
+The natural way to benefit from these contracts is to import them explicitly in the original system.

 If you do not import these contracts however, *silent contract loading* will still try to take advantage of them.
 That is, contracts logged by Kind 2 in